visitscotland/vs-design-system/README.md

 The best way to develop the design system is to run a local development instance of the documentation site, as detailed above.

-To see how the local, modified version of the design system behaves in a target local project, carry out the following to link the target project's dependency to the local version, rather than the published version, of the design system assets:
+To see how the local, modified version of the design system behaves in a target local project, carry out the following to link the target project's dependency to the local version, rather than the published version, of the design system assets.
+You will find an example of such an app, which runs these commands during it's install, in this repository at `hippo/frontend`.

 - `cd design-system`
-- `yarn link` OR `npm link`
+- `yarn link`
 - `cd ../target-project`
-- `yarn link vs-dotcom-ds` OR `npm link vs-dotcom-ds`
+- `yarn link vs-dotcom-ds`

 NOTE: It is `vs-dotcom-ds` because that is this package's name.

 This will create a symlink between the target project folder and the local design-system folder.
 The target project's vs-dotcom-ds dependency will use the local design-system folder directly.

-**It is advised to reference the built artefacts in the `dist/system` or `dist/system-components` folders, in which case the design system assets will need to be rebuilt (using `npm run build:system:components` or `npm run build:system` for changes to source files to be propogated into the target project**.
+**It is advised to reference the built artefacts in the `dist/system` or `dist/system-components` folders, in which case the design system assets will need to be rebuilt (using `yarn build:system:components` or `yarn build:system` for changes to source files to be propogated into the target project**.

 ## VueX